wp-plugins/constant-contact-forms-by-mailmunch/readme.txt

 [vimeo http://vimeo.com/117103275]

 Our improved signup plugin for Constant Contact will proactively sign-up new subscribers to your newsletter list.
 Our forms offer the same basic features that Constant Contact's official plugin, but also much more.
-In addition to the form, analytics will help you track the number of form views and subscriptions.
+In addition to the Constant Contact form, analytics will help you track the number of form views and subscriptions.

 = Sign-Up Forms =
 Easily create sign-up forms for your Constant Contact list and display it as a popup, embedded widget or a top bar.